 I'm glad to say that we've certainly been putting this to the test (especially our lad!), and all of our boots have stayed comfortably dry.

 all of our boots have stayed comfortably dry

 We have worn the boots out in warm weather too.
-When it is hot, your feet do get warm in the boots, which is to be expected when wearing walking boots.
+When it is hot, your feet get warm in the boots, which is expected when wearing walking boots.
 However, I am also pleased to say that their breathability works too.

 their breathability works too

 We've not tried HiTec walking boots before, and despite a healthy scepticism over claims made about the walking boots, these have performed well so far.

 We all like the HiTec boots.
 They are currently the go-to footwear we grab when getting out and about.
 They get the Thumbs Up Award from us.